inesp/inesp.github.io/_posts/2020-11-04-estimation-is-a-delusion.md

 **And if we will then still have time and money left, let's continue.** And if we will then still have time and money left, ...

-#### Iterative solution
+## Wonky - 20 = still wonky

 For instance, let's say I am a freelancer creating simple web pages.
-A customer asks me to create their first web page, a simple presentation of who they are and what they do.
+A customer comes to me with a 100-pages spec of what exactly they want.
+They have all the details of what they like and what they don't.

-They might come with a well-defined idea of what they like, with all kinds of details and requirements and a 100-page description document.

-They want to know how much this will cost and how long it will take.
+They feel they've done all the work, all they want now is to find a person who can build it for them for the right price.

 For me, this is nearly impossible to estimate.
+I didn't write the spec, it's hard for me to discern if the details are detailed enough, if all the weird cases are covered, if all functionalities are even possible.

+But let's say I do some work, I crunch the numbers, I do some push ups, I drink some coffee and I come up with a number.

-But let's say I still give them a number, which might be too big for them.
-So they might continue: "What about if we take these 20 pages out.
+And then they respond with: "What's too much for us, what if we take these 20 pages out.
 How much does it cost then?".

-This doesn't make the job of estimating any easier.
+I don't know.
+I have to figure out again, how much effort those 20 pages alone are.
+Yes, sure, estimating 20 pages will probably produce a more accurate number than estimating 100 pages, but it is still a guess.

 Even if I know exactly how much time it saves me to ignore those 20 pages, my estimation of the full 100 pages was wonky.
 So.. `wonky - 20 = still wonky`.

 It is much easier to start with a simpler page that can stand by itself, preferably one similar to something I've already built.
-After that, we can add more fancy functionalities if we will still want to.
+After that, we can add more fancy functionalities if we still want to.

-#### In reality every project is still a gamble
+## An electron cannot be split

 And what if the task cannot be split up?
 Because such things exist too: we either switch to a new system or we don't.